 A/N: As much as I love yaoi/yuri and other slash relationships, this story will not be focused on any pairing.
 Of course I will drop hints of flirting and tons of awkward moments between the hormone-filled children (same-sex and opposite-sex), but I have a feeling that no relationship will ever be stated officially.
 So if I write about a main/minor character blushing because another main/minor character teasingly flirts with them- DON'T FLIP THE FUDGE OUT.
-Other than the cannon SamxDanny cute moments, there will be no couples.
+Other than the cannon SamxDanny moments, there will be no couples (and even those are subtle.)

 Also, I want to thank Kiwi Lee Scipio for putting together a video of the SWMC theme song!
 Just go to Youtube and type in "Stranded With My Class Theme Song" and it's the first option.